RDG88/lovelace-awtrix-light-display-card/README.md

 ### API

 Get the screen info into a sensor via a command_line sensor (less preferable way):

+Modify the `awtrixip` with ur own awtrix ip address.

 ```yaml
 command_line:
   - sensor: